KostaGav/KostaGav.github.io/research/index.md

 ### Conference Papers

+Moreau, Christian, Rahel Becker, Moritz Fahrenholz, Konstantin Gavras, Navid Ghazayi, Lisa Hehnke, Verena Svenja Klar, Katharina Kloppenburg, Arndt Leininger, Johannes Müller and Friederike Preu.
+2019. **Implementing a Classification and Filtering App for Multilingual Facebook Comments – A Use Case Of Data For Good with R** Lightning talk at the useR!
+2019 Conference, July 9 to 12, Toulouse.

 Gavras, Konstantin, Matthias Mader and Harald Schoen.
 2019. **Convergence or Divergence in Strategic Cultures in Europe since the End of the Cold War? - A Quantitative Text Analysis of Strategy Papers.** Working paper prepared for the CEEISA-ISA 2019 Joint International Conference, June 16 to 20, Belgrade.

 Gavras, Konstantin, Alexander Wuttke and Harald Schoen.
 2019. **Anführer der freien Welt oder Vorbote demokratischer Dekonsolidierung?
 Die Entwicklung der Demokratieunterstützung in Ost- und West-Deutschland seit der Wiedervereinigung.** Working paper prepared for the Tagung des DVPW-Arbeitskreises "Wahlen und politische Einstellungen", May 9 to 10, Mannheim.